Christianity in China: Popularity and indigenous growth (1900–1925)

 Extensive fund-raising and publicity campaigns were held across the U.S. The Catholics in the United States also supported large mission operations in China.

 Following the 1910 World Missionary Conference in Glasgow, Protestant missionaries energetically promoted what they called "indigenization", that is assigning the leadership of churches to local Christian leaders.
 The Chinese National YMCA was the first to do so.
-In the 1920s, a group of church leaders formed the National Christian Council to coordinate interdenominational activity.
+In the 1920s, a group of church leaders formed the National Christian Council of China to coordinate interdenominational activity.
 Among the leaders were Cheng Jingyi, who was influential at the Glasgow Conference with his call for a non-denominational church.
 The way was prepared for the creation of the Church of Christ in China, a unified non-denominational church.

 After World War I, the New Culture Movement fostered an intellectual atmosphere that promoted Science and Democracy.
 Although some of the movement's leaders, such as Chen Duxiu, initially expressed admiration for the role that Christianity played in building the strong nations of the West, as well as approving the emphasis on love and social service, Christianity became identified in the eyes of many young Chinese with foreign control of China.
 The 1923 Anti-Christian Movement attacked missionaries and their followers on the grounds that no religion was scientific and that the Christian church in China was a tool of the foreigners.
-Such Chinese Protestants as the liberals David Z. T. Yui, head of the Chinese National YMCA, and Y. T. Wu (Wu Yaozong), Wu Leichuan, T. C. Chao, and the theologically more conservative Chen Chonggui responded by developing social programs and theologies that devoted themselves to strengthening the Chinese nation.
+Such Chinese Protestants as the liberals David Z. T. Yui, head of the Chinese National YMCA, and Y. T. Wu, Wu Leichuan, T. C. Chao, and the theologically more conservative Chen Chonggui responded by developing social programs and theologies that devoted themselves to strengthening the Chinese nation.
 Y. C. James Yen, a graduate of Yale University, led a program of village reform.

 Several political leaders of the Republican period were Protestant Christians, including Sun Yat-sen, Chiang Kai-shek, Feng Yuxiang, and Wang Zhengting.
 Leading writers include Lin Yutang, who renounced his Christianity for several decades.
 His journey of faith from Christianity to Taoism and Buddhism, and back to Christianity in his later life was recorded in his book From Pagan to Christian (1959).

-Lottie Moon (1840-1912), representing the Southern Baptist, was the most prominent woman missionary.
+Lottie Moon (1840–1912), representing the Southern Baptist, was the most prominent woman missionary.
 Although an equality-oriented feminist who rejected male dominance, the Southern Baptists have memorialized her as a southern belle who followed traditional gender roles.

+Since the Republican era, a trend among Chinese theologians has been to indigenise the divinity of Jesus Christ by bringing Biblical teachings in line with the Confucian tradition.